 Col de Tende (or Colle di Tenda) is a high mountain pass at an elevation of 1.870m (6,135ft) above the sea level, located in the Alps, on the border between France and Italy.
 In 7km this terrific road includes more than 48 hairpin turns.
 There are forts along the ridge line in both directions.
 It's one of the highest mountain passes of the Alps.

 The first part of the road is asphalted, but then turns into gravel and sand in a bumpy section full of hairpins half-way up.
 The pass separates the Maritime Alps from the Ligurian Alps.
 It connects Nice and Tende in Alpes-Maritimes with Cuneo in Piedmont.
 At the wheel of your hire car, this route will see you negotiate a quite thrilling route through a series of tunnels and cuttings across the Maritime Alps and into France.
+Open to all motorized vehicles, however, recommended for 4-wheel drive vehicles.

 The road over the pass is closed in winters.
 At the summit there are extensive fortifications from the 19th century, which were built by the Italians.
 The pass was bypassed by a tunnel, called Col de Tende Road Tunnel, which was inaugurated in 1882.
 It’s a 3.182m long tunnel and was the first long tunnel under a major alpine pass.